Skill: Writing a Function

 Generated ABI wrappers

-After running mimic codegen, each ABI declared in the manifest produces a typed wrapper in src/types/<ContractName>.ts.
+After running mimic codegen, each ABI declared in the manifest produces a file in src/types/<ContractName>.ts containing four things:

 Solidity